MicrosoftDocs/powerapps-docs/powerapps-docs/user/navigation.md

 Select the user menu to view your account information or sign out.

-In early access, you can go to your account page by select the **View acccount** hyperlink.
+In early access, you can go to your account page by selecting the **View acccount** hyperlink.

 |Current  |Early access  |
 |---------|---------|